rutgerkok/PancakeWorldGenerator/README.md

 # PancakeWorldGenerator

 Generates a flat Minecraft world.
-Requires [SpigotMC](https://www.spigotmc.org/) and [WorldGeneratorApi](https://github.com/rutgerkok/WorldGeneratorApi).
-This is both a sample from a tutorial, and an actually usable Spigot plugin to create a flat world.
+Requires [SpigotMC](https://www.spigotmc.org/).
+This shows how to create a flat world in the Spigot Minecraft sever, that (unlike superflat worlds) still have all the resources for survival.

 ## Building the project
 Make sure you have downloaded this project.
 There's a `Clone or download` button near the top of this page.
 The follow one of the sub-sections below.